Lachlan Giles

-Lachlan Sven McDonald Giles (born June 17, 1986) is an Australian grappler and Brazilian jiu-jitsu (BJJ) black belt competitor and coach.
-He is a Bronze Medalist in both the ADCC Submission Wrestling World Championship and World No-Gi Brazilian Jiu-Jitsu Championship.
+Lachlan Sven McDonald Giles (born 17 June 1986) is an Australian grappler and Brazilian jiu-jitsu (BJJ) black belt competitor and coach.
+He is a bronze medalist in both the ADCC Submission Wrestling World Championship and World No-Gi Brazilian Jiu-Jitsu Championship.

-Biography
+Early life and education

-Lachlan Giles was born on June 17th, 1986 in Victoria, Australia.
+Lachlan Giles was born on 17 June 1986, in Victoria, Australia.

 Growing up he was a huge fan of Jet Li's martial arts movies and trained in Kung Fu initially.
 One year into his training he saw a tape of UFC 1 which was won by Royce Gracie.
 After watching the event, he was convinced that BJJ was the best form of self defense and shortly afterwards joined a BJJ academy to focus on it.

 Giles’ first BJJ instructor was Tyrone Crosse who trained Giles from white to purple belt.
 However Giles suffered from a severe knee injury and was forced to stop his training for a year.
 When he returned, the academy had a new coach, John Simon.
-Simon promoted Giles to Brown Belt and in 2012 promoted him to Black Belt.
+Simon promoted Giles to brown belt and in 2012 promoted him to black belt.